Bombing of Obersalzberg: Background

-The Allies considered attacking Obersalzberg prior to April 1945, but decided against doing so.
+The Allies considered attacking Obersalzberg before April 1945, but decided against doing so.
 Obersalzberg's location was well known, and in June 1944 Allied intelligence confirmed that Hitler was directing the resistance to the Normandy landings from the Berghof.
 The Royal Air Force (RAF) developed a plan to attack Obersalzberg that was designated "Hellbound".
 United States Army Air Forces (USAAF) reconnaissance aircraft photographed the area between 16 and 20 June, and the American Fifteenth Air Force prepared flight routes to attack it from bases in Allied-controlled areas of Italy.
-The head of the USAAF, General "Hap" Arnold, decided against conducting the attack on 20 June.
-Arnold made this decision on the grounds that it was unlikely that Hitler would be killed, and attempting this was undesirable anyway as his inept leadership of the German military was to the Allies' advantage.
+The head of the USAAF, General "Hap" Arnold decided against conducting the attack on 20 June, on the grounds that it was unlikely that Hitler would be killed, and killing him was undesirable anyway as his inept leadership of the German military was to the Allies' advantage.
 Arnold was also concerned that the attack force would suffer heavy casualties as the area was believed to be strongly defended.
 He recorded in his diary "Our secret weapon is Hitler, hence do not bomb his castle.
 Do not let him get hurt, we want him to continue making mistakes".
-The British Special Operations Executive also developed plans designated Operation Foxley during mid-1944 to assassinate Hitler in the Obersalzberg area using special forces personnel.
-This operation was never attempted.
+The British Special Operations Executive also developed plans designated Operation Foxley but never attempted, during mid-1944 to assassinate Hitler in the Obersalzberg area using special forces personnel.

-The Fifteenth Air Force proposed bombing the Berchtesgaden area in February 1945, but this was blocked by the USAAF's high command due to the difficulty of accurately hitting the target and a continuing belief that the Allies were better off with Hitler still in command of the German military.
-Shortly afterwards, plans for an attack on bridges in the Berchtesgaden area by both the Eighth and Fifteenth Air Forces were developed.
-These plans were never acted on.
+The Fifteenth Air Force proposed bombing the Berchtesgaden area in February 1945, but this was blocked by the USAAF's high command due to the difficulty of accurately hitting the target, and a continuing belief that the Allies were better off with Hitler still in command of the German military.
+Shortly afterwards, plans for an attack on bridges in the Berchtesgaden area by both the Eighth and Fifteenth Air Forces were developed, but never acted on.